elidoran/node-bonce/README.md

 #### Command Options: Ordering

-The order doesn't matter.
-Only one option is a directory, two are JS files, but, one should have *browserify.js* in its tail, one is a JSON file, and the others are module names (or the `not` inverter).
+The order doesn't matter because it can figure them out by looking at them.
+Only one option is a directory, two are JS files, but, the input file should have *browserify.js* in its tail, one is a JSON file, and the others are module names (or the `not` inverter).

 #### Command Options: Root Directory (basedir)